-Membership will remain open to encourage a safe way of enjoying our sport, open air, safe distancing & hopefully good sport, usually we would have closed membership due to the extra costs involved in Insurance & Angling Trust membership but hopefully we will get enough extra members to cover this increase in costs.
+Membership will remain open to encourage a safe way of enjoying sport, open air, safe distancing & hopefully good sport, usually we would have closed membership due to the extra costs involved in Insurance & Angling Trust membership but hopefully we will get enough extra members to cover this increase in costs.

 All fishing matches are now allowed by the Government so all matches on the fixture list will know take place.